angular/angular/aio/content/guide/router-tutorial-toh.md

 * Lazy loading an `NgModule`.
 * The `CanLoad` guard (check before loading feature module assets).

-This guide proceeds as a sequence of milestones as if you were building the app step-by-step, but assumes you are familiar with basic [Angular concepts](guide/architecture).
+This guide proceeds as a sequence of milestones as if you were building the application step-by-step, but assumes you are familiar with basic [Angular concepts](guide/architecture).
 For a general introduction to angular, see the [Getting Started](start).
 For a more in-depth overview, see the [Tour of Heroes](tutorial) tutorial.

 ## Prerequisites